John Cale in liverpool

 The Velvet Underground & Nico in New York

-John Cale revisits The Velvet Underground & Nico at BAM (Brooklyn Academy of Music) in New York (November (16-(17)), followed by an outing of Life Along the Borderline: a Tribute to Nico (November (18):
+John Cale revisits The Velvet Underground & Nico at BAM (Brooklyn Academy of Music) in New York (November 16-17), followed by a show to celebrate reaching the age of (November 18):

 For the first two nights, Cale is accompanied by members of the Wordless Music Orchestra and special guests to perform the album that charted the course of underground music for decades to come.
 Fifty years after its release, The Velvet Underground & Nico remains a raw, bracing transmission from the downtown demimonde of 1960s New York City, combining Lou Reed’s streetwise lyrics, Nico’s husky contralto, and Cale’s Fluxus-inspired electric viola.
 In the final evening of this engagement, Cale celebrates 75 years, backed by the Wordless Music Orchestra and Chorus.
 They perform selections from his legendary, impossible-to-pin-down career, including his landmark work with the Velvet Underground, the baroque pop perfection of Paris 1919, pioneering forays into drone minimalism, and beyond.